reservoirpy/reservoirpy/README.md

 More info on hyperopt: [Official website](http://hyperopt.github.io/hyperopt/)

 ## Papers and projects using ReservoirPy

+If you want your paper to appear here, please contact us (see contact link below).

 - Trouvain & Hinaut (2021) Canary Song Decoder: Transduction and Implicit Segmentation with ESNs and LTSMs.
 ICANN 2021 [HTML](https://link.springer.com/chapter/10.1007/978-3-030-86383-8_6) [HAL](https://hal.inria.fr/hal-03203374) [PDF](https://hal.inria.fr/hal-03203374/document)
 - Pagliarini et al. (2021) Canary Vocal Sensorimotor Model with RNN Decoder and Low-dimensional GAN Generator.
 ICDL 2021.
 [HTML](https://ieeexplore.ieee.org/abstract/document/9515607?casa_token=QbpNhxjtfFQAAAAA:3klJ9jDfA0EEbckAdPFeyfIwQf5qEicaKS-U94aIIqf2q5xkX74gWJcm3w9zxYy9SYOC49mQt6vF)
 - Pagliarini et al. (2021) What does the Canary Say?
 Low-Dimensional GAN Applied to Birdsong.
 HAL preprint.
 [HAL](https://hal.inria.fr/hal-03244723/) [PDF](https://hal.inria.fr/hal-03244723/document)
 - Which Hype for My New Task?
 Hints and Random Search for Echo State Networks Hyperparameters.
 ICANN 2021 [HTML](https://link.springer.com/chapter/10.1007/978-3-030-86383-8_7) [HAL](https://hal.inria.fr/hal-03203318) [PDF](https://hal.inria.fr/hal-03203318)

+## Contact
+If you have a question regarding the library, please open an Issue.
+If you have more general question or feedback you can [contact us on twitter](https://twitter.com/reservoirpy) or by email to nathan dot trouvain at inria dot fr and to xavier dot hinaut at inria dot fr.

 ## Citing ReservoirPy